 Jealous courtiers could not leave a sultan’s favourite for long.
 Rumours were stoked that Tuah was having an affair with one of the palace women.
 He was immediately sentenced to death, without trial.

-It was too much for Jebat.
-He went on a rampage, overpowering the sultan's guards with his superior martial arts skill.
-He took over the palace, helping himself to the royal comforts and the sultan's harem.
+It was too much for his friend Jebat.
+Jebat went on a rampage, overpowering the sultan’s guards with his superior martial arts skill.
+He took over the palace, helping himself to the royal comforts and the sultan’s harem.

 The sultan, deep with regret, realised that the only person who could defeat Jebat was the man he had sentenced to death.
 It was then that his Chief Minister, Bendahara Tun Perak, ventured to confess his disobedience.
 Instead of carrying out the sentence, he had hidden the disgraced admiral.
 Hang Tuah was still alive.